arush15june/MyIOTMap/README.md

 # MyIOTMap

-Map Edge Device in Real Time.
+Map and Analyse information from edge devices in real-time.

 # About